buildarr/buildarr-docs/docs/installation/windows.md

     You will need to create a `buildarr.yml` file to start using Buildarr.

-    For more information on how to create `buildarr.yml`, refer to [Configuration](../configuration.md).
+    For more information on how to create `buildarr.yml`, refer to [Configuring Buildarr](../configuration.md).

 Buildarr will install the following shortcuts to the Windows start menu: